Thynix/N2NChat/README.md

 # Darknet Chat Plugin

-It needs a better name, but Darknet Chat Plugin is a chat plugin for [Freenet](http://www.freenetproject.org) that allows communication between groups of people that are connected as friends on Freenet.
+Darknet Chat Plugin is a chat plugin for [Freenet](http://www.freenetproject.org) that allows communication between groups of people that are connected as friends on Freenet.
 Its intent is to allow real-time chat rooms with an arbitrary number of participants.
 Anyone that connects to a chat room can invite anyone else they are connected to.

 ## Building